ArgonneDetectorGroup/anl_fridge_control/README.rst

 and connect the hose of the vacuum pump to the valve at the top of the cryostat.
 You should begin with the valve closed, and just pump down the hose with the roughing pump.
-Once that is done, you can slowly open the valve, keeping the pressure reading on the pump around 100 mTorr.
+Once that is done, you can slowly open the valve, keeping the pressure reading on the pump around 100 mBar.
 You should not open the valve quickly or begin pumping with the valve open because this may cause damage to the wafer.
 Eventually, the valve will be open completely, which will be evident by a lack of quick change in the pressure reading on the pump when you turn the valve.

-After you have pumped down to _? mTorr, you can turn on the _? pump and allow the pressure to come down to 1e-4 mTorr on the cryostat's pressure gauge.
+After you have pumped down to 5  Torr (as read out on gauge on the cryostat) , you can turn on the turbo pump and allow the pressure to come down to 5e-4 mTorr on the cryostat's pressure gauge.
+At this point you can turn on the pulse tube.
+Leave the pump on the cryostat until everything is below 77K.
 Once you are done pumping down, you can close the cryostat's valve and turn off the vacuum pumps, allowing the fans to slowly spin down.
 Once this is done, you can remove the vacuum pump.
 To turn on the pulse tube, go into the inner hallway and turn